 McKinnon added that while teaching students about making healthy decisions is important, teachers should not single students out.

 "It's up to the students to share that information with their parents, we're educating and promoting but not dealing with it at snack time," he said.

 More than 30 district parents have shared stories about their children having food taken away.
-Foods taken away or discouraged in classrooms and in lunch include Goldfish, granola bars, string cheese, Jello, juice boxes, pudding, fruit snacks, raisins, Animal Crackers, chocolate milk, and Sun Chips.
+Foods taken away or discouraged in classrooms and during lunch include Goldfish, granola bars, string cheese, Jello, juice boxes, pudding, fruit snacks, raisins, Animal Crackers, chocolate milk and Sun Chips.

 "I felt it was way more unhealthy for a child not to eat at all, than to eat a granola bar with chocolate," Brangman said.